 With no definitive written form, Swiss-German is sometimes called Schwiizertüütsch or Schwizertitsch.
 A majority of people from 19 out of the 26 cantons speak some form of Swiss German.

-Learn High German first
+1. Learn High German first

-‘High’ refers to the language’s geographical scope.
+‘High German’ refers to the language’s geographical scope.
 It is used officially in the central and southern highlands of Germany, Switzerland and Austria.
 Having a good grasp of High German first should make learning Swiss German easier.

 “High German was useful for me professionally and Swiss German, socially,” says Lina, a retired civil engineer based in Zurich.
 Pavel, a Slovak national working at a Swiss bank, told The Local that many years of learning High German has helped him focus on Swiss-specific expressions and pronunciation.

-Don’t be afraid to talk
+3. Listen and don’t be afraid to talk

 You’ll only improve if you speak – so don’t worry about making mistakes, just get talking.
 Start by impressing locals with Grüezi and Grüezi Mitenand to say hello.
 When sitting down to dinner, throw in an En Guete, meaning Bon appetit.